Akhilesh-Vangala/Predicting_Building_Energy_Consumption/README.md

 ```
 data/raw/
-  train.csv               # 20.2M hourly meter readings, 1,449 buildings
+  train.csv               # 20.2M hourly readings, 1,449 buildings
   building_metadata.csv   # site_id, primary_use, square_feet, year_built, floor_count
   weather_train.csv       # hourly weather per site
 ```

-The competition is closed, so Kaggle requires a one-time *Late Submission* acknowledgement to unlock the download.
-Once that is done you can either pull the files manually or run `python scripts/download_data.py` (needs `~/.kaggle/kaggle.json`).
+The competition is closed so you'll need to accept the late submission terms on Kaggle to unlock the download.
+After that you can pull files manually or run `python scripts/download_data.py` if you have `~/.kaggle/kaggle.json` set up.

-The default config uses a 4-site subset (sites 2, 4, 13, 14) — about 3 million rows after
-cleaning — which keeps every model trainable on a single workstation.
-Switching `data.use_full: true` in `configs/default.yaml` runs on the entire 20.2M-row dataset.
+We ran everything on a 4-site subset (sites 2, 4, 13, 14), which gives about 7.9 million rows after cleaning and covers all four meter types and all primary-use categories.
+It's manageable on a single workstation.
+You can switch to the full 20.2M row dataset with `data.use_full: true` in `configs/default.yaml` if you have the compute for it.

 ### 3. Pipeline